amiltner/Saggitarius/README.md

-# GrammarToLP
+# Saggitarius
-Converts grammars to Logic Programs for ProSynth
+A DSL for Specifying Grammatical Domains